Consent categories

 To delete a consent category that does not have a bin icon, you need to go to Data Manager > Mapping to check the mapping of the affected categories.
 The delete button (bin icon) will be visible once you uncheck the boxes in that section, leaving empty boxes.

-Configuring the tracking consent categories
+Configure tracking consent categories

 General consent

 The best practice is to disable it altogether and re-enable it only for some very specific purposes where you are sure its use is legal and appropriate.
-In Project settings > Privacy management > Consents you choose in which channels can the General consent be used.
+In Project settings > Privacy management > Consents, you choose in which channels the General consent can be used.

 If you decide to disable a channel, you can also see which of your campaigns and scenarios have been using General consent in 'Check dependencies' so that you know what campaigns need adjustments in their Consent category.
 General consent will only be disabled after the adjustments to the running campaigns are made.